 The Potomac Chapter of the National Railway Historical Society (NRHS) is a group of railfans based in the National Capital Area.
 We seek to increase public awareness of railroads and their history.
 We meet the third Tuesday of every month at 8:00 PM in the Montgomery Country Executive Office building, 101 Monroe Street, Rockville, MD.
 We welcome visitors.
 Member benefits include: interesting monthly meetings with guest speakers, railroad- related film and slide shows; annual chapter picnic; Potomac Rail News monthly newsletter; opportunities for rail excursions and industry field trips; and opportunities to assist at the Gaithersburg Railway Museum and local railroad heritage celebrations.Scratch the surface of the Washington & Old Dominion (W&OD) Trail and you will find a railroad -- quite literally in some places.
 Ask the older residents of the towns along the trail, and they will tell you that they remember it.
 Known as "The Virginia Creeper," in a reference to the speed of its trains, the W&OD Railroad ended passenger service in 1951, lost its contract to carry mail in 1951 and expired in 1968.

-the historic Mt.
-Clare Shops, the B&O Railroad Museum
+original site of the historic Mt.
+Clare Shops, the B&O

 NMRA members receive a $2 discount off the regular admission charge.